 We regularly field questions from people looking for financial advice to assist them to plan for future private school fees.

 With many private schools increasing their fees at a rate of 4% per year (one by 6.7%!).
-It is so important to speak with a financial advisor to discuss an investment funding strategy for your children’s future.
+It is so important to speak with a financial advisor in Melbourne to discuss an investment funding strategy for your children’s future.

 When prestigious schools combine tuition fees with textbooks, uniforms, IT levies, excursion levies and musical equipment – you may end up paying close to $500,000 per child over the course of pre-school, primary school and secondary school.